Quick Details

 -

-Most summer days, you’ll feel the thrill of 10–15 knots of wind sweeping in from the east.
-Clear blue skies and fluffy white clouds are the backdrop as warm land air pulls a refreshing breeze off the lake—ideal for smooth, exhilarating sailing.
-However, this is Montana—where the weather has a mind of its own.
-Conditions can change quickly, and safety is always our priority.
-We monitor conditions closely and will send you a confirmation 7 days before your lesson to ensure the weather is up to par!
-If adjustments are needed, we’ll work with you to reschedule.
+Most summer days bring steady 10–15 knot winds from the east, clear blue skies, and a refreshing breeze off the lake—perfect for smooth, exhilarating sailing.
+But this is Montana, where the weather has a mind of its own.
+Your safety is always our top priority, so we monitor conditions closely.
+You’ll receive a confirmation 7 days before your scheduled lesson, and if the forecast looks uncertain, we’ll work with you to reschedule.

-Our favorite sailing spot is the breathtaking bay between Dayton’s shoreline, Wild Horse Island, and Big Arm Bay, where consistent winds promise smooth and spirited sailing.
-Learn more about where we sail on Flathead Lake in our Flathead Lake Boating Guide.
+Our favorite sailing routes showcase the breathtaking waters between the shoreline, the rugged beauty of Wild Horse Island, and the open expanse of Big Arm Bay—an area known for consistent, spirited winds.
+Want to learn more about exploring Flathead Lake?
+Check out our Flathead Lake Boating Guide.

 -

-Most of our ASA courses do sell out, however, there is a minimum of 2 students required for the course.
-If the minimum is not met within 1 week prior to the course date it will be canceled.
+Most of our classes will sell out.
+There is a minimum of 2 students required for the course.
+If the minimum is not met within 1 week prior to the course date, it will be canceled.
 We will contact you to reschedule to a different day.